informalsystems/ghere/README.md

 ghere add org/repo

 # Fetch the code, metadata, plus all latest issues, pull requests and comments
 # for all configured repositories.
+By default, this does not output pretty JSON.
 ghere fetch

+# Fetch the code, but prettifying the JSON before writing it to disk.
+ghere fetch --pretty

+# Increase output logging to debug level, and prettify the JSON output.
+ghere fetch -v --pretty
 ```